Slx-hub/tinfb4se/projectFiles/useCases/Settings.md

 # 1 Use-Case Name

-Settings
+Alter Settings

 ## 1.1 Brief Description

 The user can change the volume of sound effects and background music.
-In addition to that he can deactivate th push-notifications of the app.
+In addition to that he can deactivate the push-notifications of the app.

 # 2 Flow of Events